sonamsingh11/angular-task/readme.txt

 2019.12.19

-1. Crexi angular-test, done by Vitaly Radkovski
+1. Crexi angular-test, done by VR

 2. Following conditions from the test were implemented: